-• 0-15 minutes delay - No re-warm-up • 15-30 minutes delay - Three (3) minutes re-warm-up • 30+ minutes delay - Four (4) or Five (5) minutes re-warm-up
+- 0-15 minutes delay No re-warm-up

+- 15-30 minutes delay

+30 or more minutes delay

+Three (3) minutes re-warm-up

+Five (5) minutes re-warm-up

 G ANNOUNCING

 Chair Umpires should announce matches in English and/or local language.
 In all team competitions the name of the country or team should be used.